tiulia/laboratoare_awbd_an1/lab2_start/README.md

 # Project 2

-This project contains examples of using JPA (Java Persistence API):
+In this project you find examples of using JPA (Java Persistence API):

-- working with an embedded in-memory database, H2, or with a relational MySQL database.
+- working with an embedded
+  in-memory database, H2, or with a relational MySQL database.
 - creating entities and relationships.
 - managing entities' lifecycle.
 - running tests, working with @DataJpaTest.